omnibrain/svguitar/README.md

 </script>
 ```

-Of course you can also add SVGuitar as a dependency to your project:
+Of course, you can also add SVGuitar as a dependency to your project:

 ```bash
 # Add the dependency to your project